wswebcreation/perfecto-webinar-protractor/README.md

 # perfecto-webinar-protractor
 This repo holds the protractor project that is used during the webinar of the 27th of July 2017

-The master branch will hold the default setup
+The master branch will hold the default setup.

+> You can swith between the `master|page-objects|typescript`-branches with your IDE or terminal to get the right examples.

 ## Checking your environment
 Before cloning and installing the project make sure you have NodeJS installed on your machine.
 This needs to be at least version `6.9.x`.